A long weekend in Krakow: Auschwitz, Old Town and Salt Mines Adventures

 We wrapped up our weekend with a walk to the Jewish Quarter and a stop off at Schindler’s factory which, while devastating, filled us with hope.
 Schindler famously saved the lives of the Jewish workforce in the factory during World War II and the factory now serves as a museum.

 Krakow was a great destination on the food and drinks front.
 We ate ridiculous amounts of ice cream and cakes, indulged in numerous kebabs and loved the fresh fish and steak on offer in every restaurant.
 We took a shine to the truck stop hot dog offerings and lived to tell the tale!
 2 euro beers were an excellent accompaniment to the delicious food and, all in all, it was an excellent weekend for indulging!

 Where we stayed

-We opted for the Senacki hotel on the edge of the Old Town and we were very pleased with our choice – check it out on TripAdvisor for more info!
+We opted for the Senacki hotel on the edge of the Old Town and we were very pleased with our choice.
 The hotel had a boutique feel and our room, looking over the cathedral, was a real treat.
 The Old Town is a perfect location for accommodation and we were able to walk everywhere in town.